-It is fun to look back on your samplers when you want to be inspired.
-I have many that I did not label and regret it because I have no details about how it was made.
+It is fun to look back on your swatches when you want to be inspired.
+I have many that I did not label and regret it because I have no details about how they were made.

 Here are a few samplers/swatches to give you an idea.